 Yes, you can also observe on Earth with all telescopes.
 However, since a telescope creates an upside-down image, you need an optic that will invert the object and display it right-sided.
 For a Newtonian telescope, you need an erecting lens.
 For a refractor, it is better to choose a 45° or 90° Amici prism.

-Warning: never look directly through the telescope without a solar filter!
+Warning: never look directly through the telescope without an appropriate solar filter!

 Colour filters improve the contrast for planetary observation.
 Details on the surface that are otherwise faint or not visible at all can be detected with the appropriate filters.
 We will be happy to help you select the correct filters for your needs.
 The manufacturer Omegon offers a colour filter set that is particularly recommended.
 You get six different colour filters at a very reasonable price.
 Our in-house testing confirmed that they offer excellent optical quality and the combination is very well suited for enhancing the contrast for a wide variety of planets.